REDD+ at the heart of the development path of a country endowed

 with the second largest forest in the world

 In 2012, the DRC adopted its National REDD+ Framework Strategy, aiming to stabilize forest cover to 63.5% from 2030, and maintain it thereafter.
 The 2015-2020 DRC REDD+ Investment Plan stems directly from this Framework Strategy, and fully complies with its strategic guidelines and essence.

 Addressing all direct and underlying drivers (agriculture, wood energy, forestry, mining and oil, infrastructure, land use planning, land tenure, demography, and governance), the REDD+ Investment plan includes sectoral approaches and integrated programs.

 The REDD+ Investment Plan was formally adopted by the Government of the DRC and presented to the CAFI Executive Board in December 2015.
 It formed the basis of the Letter of Intent with CAFI in April 2016, which, with the accompanying capitalization of the DRC's REDD+ National Fund, marked the start of the programming phase for implementing the Investment plan.

-To date the Steering Committee of the National REDD+ Fund has approved eight programmes, totalling US$ 91 millions in approved funding since CAFI's capitalisation of the REDD+ National Fund.
+To date the Steering Committee of the National REDD+ Fund has issued 15 calls for proposals and approved eight programmes, totalling US$ 91 millions in approved funding since CAFI's capitalisation of the REDD+ National Fund.
 Of these, US$ 60 millions are part of a first, unconditional tranche while the remaining US$ 31 millions are conditionned to programme performance and the evaluation of the milestones of the Letter of Intent.